SFB-ELAINE/readCzi/README.md

 require(EBImage)

-# Install Python package for reading CZI files
+# Install Python package for reading data of CZI files
 # (Users will be asked to install miniconda when starting for the first time)
 if(! "czifile" %in% reticulate::py_list_packages()$package){
   reticulate::py_install("czifile")